Understanding food labels

 What it means:

-• This label is seemingly everywhere now!
-Gluten is a general name for the proteins found in cereal grains, like wheat, barley and rye, so this label informs those with a gluten allergy or celiac disease that the product is safe for their consumption.
+• Gluten is a general name for the proteins found in cereal grains, like wheat, barley and rye and informs those with a gluten allergy or celiac disease that the product is safe for their consumption.

 Don’t be fooled:

-• Also, know that gluten-free products are not inherently healthier, as gluten-free substitutes may contain other additives and are not typically enriched with additional nutrients.
+• Also, know that gluten-free products are not healthier, as gluten-free substitutes may contain other additives.
 In fact, many gluten-free products are higher in saturated fat and sugar.

 NATURAL